 7th TLKY Canada Foundation Conference Held at University of British Columbia on 4 November

 The Robert H. N. Ho Family Foundation Program on Buddhism and Contemporary Society hosted the 7th TLKY Canada Foundation Conference on 4 November at the University of British Columbia, Canada.
 The topic of the conference was “Buddhism and Youth” and both academics and Buddhists shared their findings and thoughts on the role of youth in Buddhist literature and practice.
-Buddhistdoor Global was present at the conference, with Raymond Lam presenting on Buddhism and youth in Hong Kong, and covered the conference with via Twitter.
+Buddhistdoor Global was present at the conference, with Raymond Lam presenting on Buddhism and youth in Hong Kong, and covered the conference via Twitter.

 The first session of the conference was titled “Literary Adventures” and examined the role of youths and children in historical and contemporary literature.
 Susie Andrews of Mount Allison University gave a lecture on the role of Buddhist monks in children’s books in Imperial Japan (1868-1947).
 McMaster University’s Kimberley Beek, who edits a blog on Buddhism and fiction and monitors the growth of the Buddhist fiction subgenre, discussed why there is still a relatively weak offering of Buddhist themes in English young adult (YA) fiction, the most popular fiction subgenre today.